alianserj/Deep-Learning-for-Koopman-Operator/README.md

 # Deep-Learning-for-Koopman-Operator-

-## Credits to Ausaf Ahmed and Haris Rathore as equal contributors
+## Credits to Ausaf Ahmad and Haris Rathore as equal contributors